rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 my attempts to think through the matter.
 [Or maybe they've fixed this.]

 1. Using mail signatures as templates.  :short:tips:joc:

+1. Strange student requests.  :rants:teaching:short:sketch:
+About once per week, a student either comes to office hours or sends me a question of the form "I have a great idea for an app/startup.
+Can you give me advice/hook me up with a developer/etc."  But, well, these aren't my area of expertise.
+Do faculty in other disciplines get these kinds of requests?
+"I have an idea for a great Russian novel."
+"I'm going to synthesize a new chemical compound."
+Now that I think about it, it is possible that it's potentially a relatively common thing, at least in some disciplines.
+"I care about this social issue; help me design a study.
+I wrote a short story; please read it.
+I have an art project I want to do, can I use your resources."

+1. Topic modeling.  :dighum:teaching:
+<http://journalofdigitalhumanities.org/2-1/topic-modeling-and-digital-humanities-by-david-m-blei/> is a good introduction.

 The stack of musings
 --------------------